-Solent is committed to addressing the challenges presented by the climate and ecological crisis.
-We are embedding sustainable practices in our teaching, research, campus operations and through engagement with our university community.
-Students and staff can all make a positive impact on the environment through the actions they take.
+Solent is committed to addressing the challenges resulting from the current climate and ecological crises faced locally, nationally and internationally.
+We will continue to embed sustainable best practice into our teaching, research and campus operations and through engagement with our university community.

-- Kim Pullen - Safety, Health and Environment Manager firstname.lastname@example.org
+- Kim Pullen - Health, Safety and Environment Manager firstname.lastname@example.org

 - David Eidens - Building Services Engineer firstname.lastname@example.org